 - Medical Certificate from your doctor issued in the last three months.
 The certificate must confirm that you are free of any disease that could seriously affect public health.

-- Medical insurance from a legal provider in Spain, which covers the whole period of your intended stay in Spain.
+- Health insurance from a legal provider in Spain, which covers the whole period of your intended stay in Spain.

 - Proof that you have completed at least two years of higher education.